MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/ink-walkthrough.md

 <table class="wdg-noborder">
 <tr>
  <td width=125><img src="images/challenge-icon.png"></td>
-    <td width=500><h3>Challenge</h3><p><!--TO-DO - Describe a harder task to solve on their own: -->
-Here's an example of a custom InkToolbar (from Sketchpad in the Windows Ink Workspace):
+    <td width=500>Here's an example of a custom <strong><a href="https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.inktoolbar">InkToolbar</a></strong> (from Sketchpad in the Windows Ink Workspace).

 ![InkToolbar from Sketchpad in the Ink Workspace](images/ink/ink-inktoolbar-sketchpad.png)

-See [Add an InkToolbar to a Universal Windows Platform (UWP) inking app](https://docs.microsoft.com/en-us/windows/uwp/input-and-devices/ink-toolbar) for more details on customizing an InkToolbar.
+For more details about customizing an [**InkToolbar**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.inktoolbar), see [Add an InkToolbar to a Universal Windows Platform (UWP) inking app](https://docs.microsoft.com/en-us/windows/uwp/input-and-devices/ink-toolbar).

 </tr>
 </table>

-## Step 5: Handwriting recognition
+## Step 5: Support handwriting recognition

 Now that you can write and draw in your app, let's try to do something useful with those scribbles.